picario/xpoapi/doc/Projects/Overview.md

 ####Search
 When you click on the small search icon you can enter the name or a part of the name of the project you are looking for. <br/>
-Results matching the description will pop-up instantly.
-But you are not only searching on the file name.
-You can even search for a word used <br/>
+Results matching the search criteria will pop-up instantly.
+The search results are not limited by just the filename.<br/>
-in a label corresponding to a project, words that are used in the description or in the properties.
+You can even search for a word used in a label corresponding to a project, words that are used in the description or in the properties.

 ![Search](/Doc/Projects/images/search.png "Search")
 <br/><br/>